manticoresoftware/manticoresearch/manual/Creating_a_table/Data_types.md

 ## Document ID

 <!-- example id -->
-Document identifier is a mandatory attribute.
-Document IDs must be **unique signed 64-bit integers**.
-Document ID can be specified explicitly, but if it's not, it's still enabled.
-Document IDs can't be [UPDATE](../Data_creation_and_modification/Updating_documents/UPDATE.md)'ed.
+The document identifier is a mandatory attribute, and document IDs must be **unique 64-bit unsigned integers**.
+Document IDs can be explicitly specified, but if not, they are still enabled.
+Document IDs cannot be updated.
+Note that when retrieving document IDs, they are treated as signed 64-bit integers, which means they may be negative.
+Use the [UINT64()](Functions/Type_casting_functions.md#UINT64%28%29) function to cast them to unsigned 64-bit integers if necessary.

 <!-- request Explicit ID -->